Sandi Thom: Nationwide tours

 Before the 21 Nights from Tooting, Thom had been actively touring in the UK in 2005.
 Thom made an appearance at the Northsound Radio to 40,000 Free at the Dee festival in Aberdeen on 4 September 2005; a charity gig in Edinburgh later in September 2005, and was described as "? [sic]tipped" by the Daily Record.
 Thom supported The Proclaimers on their UK tour in December 2005 and toured with Nizlopi.
-She and her band continued to tour, playing the Pocklington Arts Centre near York on 22 February 2006, supported by Edwina Hayes, and the Queen's Hall in Narberth in Wales on 23 February 2006.
+She and her band continued to tour, playing the Pocklington Arts Centre near York on 22 February 2006, supported by Edwina Hayes, and the Queen's Hall Narberth in Wales on 23 February 2006.
 In 2008, Thom was invited by The Who's Pete Townshend to perform for the Teenage Cancer Trust at the Royal Albert Hall in London.

-Thom performed two more times at the Royal Albert Hall: at the Sunflower Jam alongside Queen's Brian May, Led Zeppelin's John Paul Jones (musician), and Alice Cooper.
+Thom performed two more times at the Royal Albert Hall: at the Sunflower Jam alongside Queen's Brian May and Led Zeppelin's John Paul Jones (musician).

 Thom has played live in several unconventional venues.
 She had previously performed at the opening of the World Skiing Championships in Sweden, where the stage was set up at the top of a mountain range; she performed at the top of the BT tower in London on behalf of the DMA's (Digital Music Awards), where she was nominated; she also performed for a Children in Need auction winner who paid the charity £17,000 for Thom to play her living room.
 She played the Main Stage at T in the Park 2006, having previously been booked for the lowest billed stage.
 She headlined the acoustic tent at the 2006 V Festival with Kasabian.
 In early 2007, Thom spent 6 weeks in France performing in every city across the country alongside a French artist at a free concert called the Ricard Live Tour to crowds of approximately 35,000 a night.
 She has performed at festivals such as Glastonbury, Guilfest and Redbourne; and in Scotland, the Wizard festival and the Belladrum Heart festival.
 Other festivals further afield included the Oxegen music festival and the World Fleadh in Ireland, and the Fuji Rock Festival in Japan.
 Thom supported George Michael on his stadium tour in Denmark in 2008.
 The same year, she performed a free 50-minute acoustic gig in front of 200 people at the broadcast centre of WDR radio station in Cologne, Germany; the gig was broadcast twice during the course of the month.
-Thom performed at the Blackpool Illuminations Christmas lights switch-on concert alongside presenters of the TV series Top Gear presenters, who were taking part in a race to beat one another to Blackpool.
+Thom performed at the Blackpool Illuminations Christmas lights switch-on concert alongside presenters of the TV series Top Gear presenters.